 Lease represents the discounted value of future lease payments for the leased land obtained from Ministry of Municipal Affairs and Agriculture with an annual lease rental of QR 11,527 for 30 years which will be expired on 30 June 2031 subject to renewal.
-Set below are the carrying amounts of the Company's right-of-use asset and lease liabilities and the movements during the period.
+Set below are the carrying amounts of the Company's right-of-use asset and lease liabilities and the movements during the current and comparative years.